Julia Barrow

-Julia Steuart Barrow, (born 5 December 1956) is an English historian and academic, who specialises in medieval and ecclesiastical history.
+Julia Steuart Barrow (born 5 December 1956) is an English historian and academic, who specialises in medieval and ecclesiastical history.
 Since 2012, she has been Professor in Medieval Studies at the University of Leeds and previously served (2012–16) as the Director of the University's Institute for Medieval Studies.

 Early life and education

-Barrow was born on 5 December 1956 in north-central London, England to historian Prof. Geoffrey Barrow and his wife Heather Elizabeth Agnes (née Lownie).
+Barrow was born on 5 December 1956 in north-central London, England to historian G. W. S. Barrow and his wife Heather Elizabeth Agnes (née Lownie).
 She was educated at Westfield School, an all-girls private school in Newcastle upon Tyne.
-She studied Mediaeval History (sic) at the University of St Andrews, and graduated with an undergraduate Master of Arts (MA) degree in 1978.
+She studied Mediaeval History at the University of St Andrews, and graduated with an undergraduate Master of Arts (MA) degree in 1978.
 She then undertook postgraduate research at the University of Oxford, and completed her Doctor of Philosophy (DPhil) degree in 1983.
 Her doctoral thesis was titled "The Bishops of Hereford and their acta 1163–1219".